IgorSteps/easypark/README.md

 [Task tracking](https://trello.com/invite/b/lGdfavnm/ATTI15a8afbd1ced04b229e8f2380279ac156CE4A0AF/easypark)

-Easpark is a backend built with [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) principles.
+EasPark is a backend built with [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) principles.
 It provides REST API endpoints for drivers and admins to be able to use and manage parking through our UI.

-## API Specification
+## API Specification and Design

+Before reading the API Specification, read our [design docs](./docs/DESIGN.MD) to understand the states, rules and assumptions within the EasyPark system.

 API Specification can be found [here](docs/API_SPEC.md).